 tools: contains symbolic links to the

 Symbolic links mean that the files actually live in the CS107 class directory, but appear just like normal files in your starter code folder.
-Note that the shared directories are not editable by you, so you will not be able to create, edit, or delete files with these directories, since they actually live in the CS107 class directory.
+Note that the shared directories are not editable by you, so you will not be able to create, edit, or delete files within these directories, since they actually live in the CS107 class directory.

 1. Enrollment Confirmation

 In order to complete your enrollment in CS107, you must fill out the readme with some information about you, confirm your ability to attend the final exam and accept the course Honor Code policy.